 fetch key to true activates two behaviors in Antora:

 Run a fetch operation on all cloned repositories (content sources that are remote)

-Download the remove UI bundle anew if it’s marked as a snapshot
+Download the remote UI bundle again if it’s marked as a snapshot

 fetch key whenever you want to retrieve updates to the remote content sources and/or remote UI bundle snapshot.